 There is a myth among administrators and developers that it’s possible to keep a machine free of viruses, adware, Trojans, and other forms of malware simply by disconnecting it from the Internet.
 I’m showing my age (yet again), but machines were being infected with all sorts of malware long before the Internet became any sort of connectivity solution for any system.
 At one time it was floppy disks that were the culprit, but all sorts of other avenues of attack present themselves.
 To dismiss things like evil USB drives that take over systems, even systems not connected to the Internet, is akin to closing your eyes and hoping an opponent doesn’t choose to hit you while you’re not looking.
 After all, it wouldn’t be fair.
 However, whoever said that life was fair or that anyone involved in security plays by the rules?
 If you want to keep your systems free of malware, then you need to be alert and scrutinize them continually.

 Let’s look at this issue another way.
 If you refused to do anything about the burglar rummaging around on the first floor while you listened in your bedroom on the second floor, the police would think you’re pretty odd.
+The first thing they’ll ask you is why you don’t have an alarm system implemented into your home.
+Or if you do have one, wouldn’t it have been a good idea to set it in the first place, so more people would have been notified about this security breach.
+Whatever you do, you can’t just stand back and do nothing.
 More importantly, you’d have a really hard time getting any sort of sympathy or empathy from them.
 After all, if you just let a burglar take your things while you blithely refuse to acknowledge the burglar’s presence, whose fault is that?
 (Getting bonked on the back of the head while you are looking is another story.)
 That’s why you need to monitor your systems, even if they aren’t connected to the Internet.
 Someone wants to ruin your day and they’re not playing around.
 Hackers are dead serious about grabbing every bit of usable data on your system and using it to make your life truly terrible.
 Your misery makes them sublimely happy.
 Really, take my word for it.

 The reason I’m discussing this issue is that I’m still seeing stories like, “Chinese hacker group among first to target networks isolated from Internet.”
 So, what about all those networks that were hacked before the Internet became a connectivity solution?
 Hackers have been taking networks down for a considerable time period and it doesn’t take an Internet connection to do it.
 The story is an interesting one because the technique used demonstrates that hackers don’t have to be particularly good at their profession to break into many networks.
 It’s also alarming because some of the networks targeted were contractors for the US military.